 The heatmap-style reports identify resources that have a more expensive configuration than required.
 Then, ParkMyCloud makes recommendations about which resources could be rightsized, which could be terminated, and which could be reassigned to a cheaper pricing plan.
 The reports not only identify cloud waste in RDS provisioning, but also in EC2 and auto-scaling provisioning as well.

 It is equally as quick and as cost-effective to use ParkMyCloud to schedule start/stop times for non-production RDS instances.
 After all, half the work is already done once the app has finished its discovery of your database resources on AWS.

 Find out More about Scheduling RDS Start/Stop Times with ParkMyCloud

-If your attention has been drawn to Amazon´s announcement that you can now stop RDS instances, but you are concerned about the productivity time that may be lost writing and maintaining scheduling scripts, speak with us to find out more about scheduling RDS start/stop times with ParkMyCloud.
-Our team of experienced Customer Support Representatives will be happy to answer any questions you may have about our software and guide you through the best way to stop RDS instances on Amazon´s Relational Database Service to ensure you are not charged for time you are not using.
+If you’re curious about Amazon’s ability to stop and start RDS instances, but are concerned about the productivity time that may be lost writing and maintaining scheduling scripts, speak with us – we will help you learn more about scheduling RDS start/stop times with ParkMyCloud.
+Our team of Customer Support Representatives will be happy to answer any questions you may have about our software and guide you through the best way to stop RDS instances on Amazon’s Relational Database to ensure you are not charged for time you are not using.

-If you feel ParkMyCloud´s software for scheduling RDS start/stop times could be of benefit to your business, you are invited to take advantage of a fourteen-day free trial.
-Within the fourteen days of the trial, you should see sufficient direct and indirect savings to make an informed decision about whether to upgrade to a premium subscription plan at the end of the trial period, or to continue using a “free tier” option that does not have quite so much functionality.
+If you feel ParkMyCloud´s software for scheduling RDS start/stop times could be of benefit to your business, make sure to take advantage of our fourteen-day free trial.
+During the fourteen days of the trial, you should see sufficient direct and indirect savings so you can make an informed decision about whether to upgrade to a standard, pro, or enterprise plan at the end of the trial period.
+You also always have the option to continue using a “free tier” option, however that does not have quite as much functionality as the other plans.